ASFHyP3/hyp3-insar-gamma/etc/README_GammaInSAR.txt

 ----------------
 ## 2. Unwrapped Interferogram

 The unwrapped interferogram uses a reference point to convert the wrapped 2-pi scale into a continuous scale (of multiples of pi), and is the most important and complicated step in InSAR processing.
 It relies on having a reference point beyond the area of deformation, and is most effective when there are not any jumps greater than pi (a deformation greater than half the wavelength within the space of a single fringe).
-In regions of large magnitude deformations or extremely steep topography, the fringes may be too close together to resolve, or one fringe may actually represent a jump of multiple phase wraps.
+In regions of large-magnitude deformations or extremely steep topography, the fringes may be too close together to resolve, or one fringe may actually represent a jump of multiple phase wraps.
 Gamma software uses algorithms to detect phase inconsistencies and treat them appropriately, but some deformations may still be too large to generate reliable data.

 The GeoTIFF contains the unwrapped values for each pixel, corresponding to the change in distance along the line of sight of the sensor.
 Positive values indicate movement away from the sensor (caused by subsidence or lateral movement away from the sensor) and negative values indicate movement towards the sensor (uplift or lateral movement towards the sensor).
 Note that deformation often includes both vertical and horizontal components, and additional processing or external reference data is required to calculate the relative contributions of vertical and lateral movement.